-Upon graduation from Sun Valley High School in Monroe, NC, I joined the NC State class of 2019 as a Textile Engineering student.
-I began working with the NEXT research group before participating in the Summer 2016 ASSIST Nano-Systems and Technology REU.
+A senior in Textile Engineering, I joined the NEXT research group to contribute to interdisciplinary research with amazing real-world applications for wearables and IoT.
+In addition to research during the school year, I participated in the Summer 2016 ASSIST Nano-Systems and Technology Research Experience for Undergraduates (REU).
 Since then, I have worked on the optimization and degradation testing of screen-printed flexible interconnects.
-Outside of class, I enjoy being in Textiles clubs, cooking/eating good food, and exploring new things off campus.
+Outside of class, I enjoy hiking, cooking/eating good food, and exploring new places in Raleigh and beyond.

 I am a high school senior and dual-enrolled at Wake Tech CC, expecting to complete my Associate’s in Science Degree by May 2018.
 Since summer 2016, my research at the NCSU COT has centered around optimizing printable circuit boards for wearable electronic applications through mechanical testing.
 I have been part of the FRC 900 Robotics Team for the last 3 years and have served as a Mechanical Lead/Drive team member during which time our robot won the NC District Championship out of 60 teams.
 Besides my engineering interests, I enjoy playing basketball.